Bain Case Interview Prep: Everything You Need to Know

 • Merger and acquisition case

-Bain Profitability Case
+Bain Profitability Case Interview

-A profitability case might look like this:
+A Bain profitability case interview might look like this:

 “An electric car manufacturer has recently been experiencing a decline in profits.
 What is causing this decline and what should they do?”